 The University does not award academic credit for course work taken on a noncredit basis.
-Mississippi Valley State University will accept graduate credits earned at a recognized institution upon the recommendation of the department and the approval of the dean of the Graduate College.
-Only courses for which the students have received a grade of "B" or higher may be transferred.
+Mississippi Valley State University will accept graduate credits earned at a recognized institution upon the recommendation of the department and the approval of Graduate Studies.
+Only courses for which the student has received a grade of "B" or higher may be transferred and use toward program hours.
 Unsatisfactory grades that are earned at the University may not be substituted for credits earned at another institution.

 Grades of "A" or "B" earned at another institution may not be used to offset a lower grade earned at the University.
 The institution from which credit is earned must offer a graduate degree in the field in which the credit has been completed.
 The credit must be recommended by the student department in the University as specifically applicable to the student's degree program.